dibsy/Recipies-Of-A-Jenkins-Hacker/basics/README.md

 - Through views you can organize how your jenkins projects and jobs are displayed, their status, their duration,etc.
 - We can control what kind of view will be served to the end user based on the privileges.
 - There can be views avaiable without any need for authentication.
-- Depending upon how views are configured, they can provide juicy information
+- Depending upon how views are configured, they can provide juicy information.
 - **DEMO**

+### Jenkins Matrix Authorization Plugin
+- This plugin is installed during installation of Jenkins
+-

 ### Intersting Endpoints